building-envelope-data/metabase/README.md

 1. Prepare the environment more or less as detailed above replacing dummy passwords by newly generated ones, for example, by running `openssl rand -base64 32`.
+1. Prepare PostgreSQL by generating new password files by running `make --file Makefile.production postgres_passwords` and creating the database by running
+   `make --file Makefile.production createdb`.
+1. Start all services by running
+   `make --file Makefile.production up`.
+1. Restart changed services in a changed environment by running `make --file Makefile.production down build up`.

 ## Original Idea